iJackUA/try-yii2/README.md

 * Clone this sources from Git
 * Run `vagrant up`.
 * It will start VM creation and Provisioning.
 Could take some time 15-30 min...
 Drink coffee and get back for complete virtual server with Yi2 project ready for play !
+* If you got an error regarding Composer and GitHub API requests limitation during provisioning - go to `/provisioning/main.yml`, uncomment var and add your GitHub oAuth token into `github_oauth_token` variable

 ### Supported Host OS :